 Triptifed Side Effects

-Generic Name: pseudoephedrine / triprolidine
+Generic name: pseudoephedrine / triprolidine

-Applies to pseudoephedrine / triprolidine: capsules, liquid, syrup, tablets
+Applies to pseudoephedrine / triprolidine: oral liquid, oral tablet.

 For Healthcare Professionals

 Rare (less than 0.1%): Hallucinations

 Frequency not reported: Dry mouth, nose and throat[Ref]

 Frequency not reported: Skin rashes (with or without irritation)[Ref]

 More about Triptifed (pseudoephedrine / triprolidine)